waveform80/pibootctl/docs/install.rst

     distribution maintained.
 This is also relative to ``boot_path``.

 ``config_template``
-    The template to be used when writing the file specified by ``config_write``.
-By default this is simply "{config}" (the bare substitution marker for the generated configuration lines).
-However, this setting can be used to add headers, footers, or for that matter additional fixed includes or even other configuration settings.
+    The location of the file, relative to this configuration file, containing the template to be used when writing the file specified by ``config_write``.
+The specified text file must contain the substitution marker "{config}" and whatever else is desired (header or footer comments, or for that matter additional includes or other configuration settings).

 ``reboot_required``
     The file which should be created in the event that the active boot